pratibhasingh47/basic-viva-question/DSA/SET2.md

 ## Question 7 -> Types of trees ?

-* Binary tree: In a binary tree, each node can have a maximum of two children linked to it.
+* ***Binary tree***: In a binary tree, each node can have a maximum of two children linked to it.
 Some common types of binary trees include full binary trees, complete binary trees, balanced binary trees, and degenerate or pathological binary trees.

-* Ternary Tree: A Ternary Tree is a tree data structure in which each node has at most three child nodes, usually distinguished as “left”, “mid” and “right”.
+* ***Ternary Tree:*** A Ternary Tree is a tree data structure in which each node has at most three child nodes, usually distinguished as “left”, “mid” and “right”.

-* N-ary Tree or Generic Tree: Generic trees are a collection of nodes where each node is a data structure that consists of records and a list of references to its children(duplicate references are not allowed).
+* ***N-ary Tree or Generic Tree***: Generic trees are a collection of nodes where each node is a data structure that consists of records and a list of references to its children(duplicate references are not allowed).